Herbie Goes Bananas: Cast

+Music

+The score for Herbie Goes Bananas was written by Frank De Vol. Two original songs appear in the film, both written by Frank De Vol, as well.
+Look at Me is played as Pete dances with Melissa at the cruise ship's costume party.
+After Paco rescues Herbie who resurfaced after being dropped into the sea by Captain Blythe, "I Found a New Friend" plays as the two drive through the open road of Panama.
+The song is reprised over the end credits.

 Reception

 Herbie Goes Bananas was poorly received and is widely considered to be the weakest film in the Herbie franchise.
 Most film critics remarked that the series felt tired, and had run its course, with Leonard Maltin commenting that there was "one amusing scene where the VW turns matador; otherwise, strictly scrap metal."
 Maltin (who rated the film 1½ out of 4) added that the plot dealt with its cast "encountering all sorts of 'hilarious' obstacles along the way."
 Phil Patton, author of the book Bug: The Strange Mutations of the World's Most Famous Automobile, observed that the Herbie franchise was "a game of diminishing returns: Herbie Goes Bananas...is filled with 'south of the border' clichés and stereotypes."
-The film has a 40% rating on the website Rotten Tomatoes, while on Metacritic, it has a weighted average score of 55 out of 100 based on 4 critic reviews, indicating "mixed or average reviews".
+The film has a 40% rating on the website Rotten Tomatoes, while on Metacritic, it has a weighted average score of 55 out of 100 based on 4 critic reviews, indicating "mixed or average" reviews.

 Cars

-The prop Herbie dropped into the ocean was never retrieved.
+The prop Herbie dropped into the ocean was never retrieved, the car is somewhere between Laz Paz and Baja California and wasn't a proper car, it had some wooden parts.
 A total of 26 VW Beetles were used, by reason of the quantity of stunts and tricks.